Building a High-Performing Team: Collaboration & Communication

 Picture a jazz band attempting to produce a harmonic melody without listening or taking cues from one another – likely a recipe for chaos and discord.
 Like the band, teams need transparency for best functioning and direction.

 Transparency refers to the level of open transmission, candidness, and clarity within a team.
-This generates a shared analyzing of processes, encourages open debate over ideas, and prevents misunderstandings that could lead to conflicts.
+This generates a shared understanding of processes, encourages open debate over ideas, and prevents misunderstandings that could lead to conflicts.

 Pillar III: Shared Goals – Aligning Efforts for Unified Direction